 This page highlights case studies showing how communities of all types – urban, rural, suburban – and with budgets of all sizes are addressing the intersection of transportation and public health, often with special attention given to equity.
-While there is no single ‘best’ solution that is appropriate for every community, there are many implementable strategies in the case studies below that can help to build and maintain transportation systems that support health and equity for all users.
-Given that transportation decisions have important impacts on health and equity, these examples highlight successful programs that show the potential to improve health and equity in communities through transportation decision-making, planning and operations.
+While there is no single ‘best’ solution that is appropriate for every community, these examples highlight successful programs that show the potential to improve health and equity in communities through transportation decision-making, planning and operations.

 To find completed and in progress HIAs, visit:

 In El Paso, the Chamizal neighborhood is a predominantly Latino community, where 41 percent of adults have little English proficiency and 70 percent have no high school diploma.
 There is also limited access to healthy foods for its residents, and obesity is a health problem in the community.
-The city council in El Paso, Texas, passed a resolution to use local policies to improve residents’ access to healthy eating and active living.
-The resolution implements a five-year obesity-prevention action plan covering the built environment, by encouraging more walking and biking, as well as improved access to healthy foods.
+The city council in El Paso passed a resolution to implement a five-year obesity-prevention action plan covering the built environment, by encouraging more walking and biking, as well as improved access to healthy foods.

-The Toledo Area Regional Transit Authority (TARTA) was awarded a grant under the FTA’s State of Good Repair program to replace 43 of their 56 paratransit buses.
+The Toledo Area Regional Transit Authority was awarded a grant under the FTA’s State of Good Repair program to replace 43 of their 56 paratransit buses.
 These buses are specialized to serve older passengers and individuals with disabilities.
 The new models will be safer and more energy-efficient, and will accommodate up to 12 passengers and four wheelchairs.
-The transit service increases the mobility of individuals who are unable to drive or use a standard bus, and provides those individuals access to goods and services.
 In addition, the grant will allow TARTA to expand its increasingly popular call-a-ride service to suburban residents and local college students, among others.

 Walking and Biking Programs

 The Isanti County Active Living partnership is helping to create safe biking and walking routes in three cities in Minnesota.
-This partnership is a model for promoting policy changes that are supportive of health; the partnership exists in a multijurisdictional and predominantly rural setting.
+This partnership is a model for promoting policy changes that are supportive of health.
 A local faith-based organization formed the senior walking program and assisted the Cambridge Medical Center with its obesity program, which has included providing "Walk the Town" maps for distribution in waiting rooms and examination rooms.

-The City of Kirkland, Washington developed a plan to address all forms of non-motorized transportation in the community.
+The city of Kirkland developed a plan to address all forms of non-motorized transportation in the community.
 The title of the active transportation plan, More People, More Places, More Often, indicates the plan vision.
 The plan focuses on goals such as reducing crash rates, increasing the number of children who use active transportation to travel to and from school, removing physical barriers to walking and making bicycling more convenient.

 The NYC Department of Transportation partnered with Transportation Alternatives to create the Safe Routes for Seniors campaign, aiming to address the disproportionately high rate of senior pedestrian fatalities in NYC, and encourage senior citizens to walk more.
 Their recommendations focused on taking into account the sensory and physical changes that occur with age when designing streets and included installing medians and high-visibility crosswalks, repairing and extending curbs and pedestrian ramps, keeping streets as flat as possible, and increasing the time allowed for pedestrians to cross the street.